 DoD Inspector General (IG): The DoD IG has overall responsibility for the Department's Whistleblower Protection Program and handles all reprisal complaints that involve allegations of sexual assault in the Department of Defense.
 To make a report, you can click here to submit a form directly to the DoD IG.

-Coast Guard Investigative Service (CGIS) Washington Field Office (WFO): Members of the Coast Guard who have experienced retaliation can report directly to CGIS's WFO by calling 571-228-5414.
-Additionally, the Department of Homeland Security (DHS) IG will also accept retaliation complaints as falling within the scope of their responsibilities for Whistleblower protection.
-Call 1-800-323-8603 (toll-free) or access the Allegation Form online.
+Department of Homeland Security (DHS) IG: For members of the Coast Guard who have experienced retaliation, the Department of Homeland Security (DHS) IG will accept retaliation complaints as falling within the scope of their responsibilities for Whistleblower protection.
+Coast Guard Members who have experienced retaliation can contact the DHS IG by calling 1-800-323-8603 (toll-free) or access the Allegation Form online.